The program offers a Bachelor of Arts in Human Biology, as well as a minor and an honors program.

 Interdisciplinary clinical, research, and policy approaches.
 The prevalence, predictors, and consequences of obesity and diabetes; biological and physiological mechanisms; clinical treatments including medications and surgery; and the relevance of behavioral, environmental, economic, and policy approaches to obesity prevention and control.
 Prerequisite: Human Biology core or equivalent, or consent of instructor.

 Interdisciplinary.
 Focus is on the U.S. Topics include: health research; bioethical, legal, and policy issues; scientific and cultural perspectives; social influences; environmental and lifestyle effects on health; and issues related to special populations.
 Guest lecturers; student debates.
-Prerequisite: Human Biology core or equivalent, or consent of instructor.
-Only students who can attend both Mon and Wed classes can register for 3 units; students who can attend only Wed, register for 2 units.
+Undergraduates must enroll in HUMBIO 125 or FEMGEN 125.
+PhD minor in FGSS, enroll in FEMGEN 256 for 3 units and for a letter grade.
+Spring.

 HUMBIO 126.
 Promoting Health Over the Life Course: Multidisciplinary Perspectives.
 3 Units.